aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/displayDocTitle/_index.md

 ### Remarks

-If ``False``, the title bar should instead display the name of the PDF file containing the document.
+If ``false``, the title bar should instead display the name of the PDF file containing the document.

-This flag is required by PDF/UA compliance. ``True`` value will be used automatically when saving to PDF/UA.
+This flag is required by PDF/UA compliance. ``true`` value will be used automatically when saving to PDF/UA.

-The default value is ``False``.
+The default value is ``false``.